sir-dunxalot/ember-flash-messages/README.md

 ### Working on wiki documentation:

-You can edit the documentation directly - it's a wiki!
+You can edit the documentation directly on Github - it's a wiki!

 Alternatively, if you want to work on the documentation locally you can clone the repo as above then run: